Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Setting

 Our framework is sufficiently general to model multiple use cases.
 For instance, suppose that we want to maximize the pedagogical value of a conversation over $n$ steps \citep{scarlatos2025training}.
 Then $r(x, \tau_n)$ would be the aggregated pedagogical value of $\tau_n$ over $n$ steps.
 As another example, suppose that we want to learn to clarify an ambiguous question $x$ by asking $n$ questions \citep{andukuri2024star,chen2024learning}.
 Then $r(x, \tau_n)$ would be the quality of the generated answer conditioned on $x$ and $\tau_n$.
 Finally, suppose that the number of clarifying questions is adaptively chosen by the agent, after enough information has been gathered \citep{kobalczyk2025active}.
-Then $r(x, \tau_n)$ would be the quality of the generated answer multiplied by $\gamma^n$, where $\gamma \in (0, 1)$ is a discount factor.
-The penalty for more steps $n$ is critical.
-Otherwise, the agent could ask clarifying questions forever because each answer increases the probability that the original question is answered correctly.
+Then $r(x, \tau_n)$ would be the quality of the generated answer discounted by $\gamma^n$ for $\gamma \in (0, 1)$.
+The discounting prevents the agent from asking clarifying questions indefinitely since the reward diminishes with the number of steps $n$.
 In this case, the number of clarifying questions $n$ is random and decided by the agent.